 I have to reiterate Louis Wu's statements at HBO, that episode one of The Heart Is A Lonely Hunter is probably the best bit of Halo machinima to come out since Red vs Blue.
 The movie's own site has already exceeded its bandwidth allocation, but Mythica is hosting a mirror of the first episode.
+It's nearly three minutes long, and is part one of six in a 30 minute movie.
+Check it out; with good voiceacting and high production values, this one is definitely worth downloading.

 Today's new Halo Babies strip reminds us there are very few shopping days left before Halo 2 is released. mrsmiley also writes to let us know about their Halo Gamers Against Piracy campaign; read all about it and perhaps use their banner (as we have) to proclaim your site a supporter of Bungie against software piracy.

 princeofthesword has posted an interesting challenge for Halo fans over in the HBO forum; he's compiled a checklist of tricks and accomplishments in the original game, for fans to go through and make sure they've done before the sequel hits the shelves.
 Sounds like a great idea-- maybe we'll run a quick series of polls on some of these items to see how common some of these exploits really are, once the current poll ends.
+Thanks Louis Wu at HBO.

 Skeifer and the Captain venture into the Library to see how "real" a giant multilevel archive full of Flood can be in Part 7 of The Junkyard's series on realism in Halo.
 I have to admit, this article must have been a real challenge, as the Library is probably the most unnatural and arbitrarily designed environment in the game, so it's difficult to imagine it as a real scenario.
 The Captain does ask the question I've always wondered about, though: